vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### CHANGE OF NETWORK PARAMETERS
 - [ ] Change of network parameter "market.liquidityProvision.minLpStakeQuantumMultiple" will change the multiplier of the asset quantum that sets the minimum LP commitment amount.
 If `market.liquidityProvision.minLpStakeQuantumMultiple` is changed then no LP orders that have already been submitted are affected.
 However any new submissions or amendments must respect the new amount and those not meeting the new minimum will be rejected. (<a name="0042-LIQF-021" href="#0042-LIQF-021">0042-LIQF-021</a>)
-- [ ] Change of network parameter "market.value.windowLength" will affect growth-adjusted-LP-share calculations.
+- [ ] Change of network parameter "market.value.windowLength" will affect equity-like share calculations.
 It will not affect the currently running period but the next period that starts will use the new value (<a name="0042-LIQF-022" href="#0042-LIQF-022">0042-LIQF-022</a>).

 ### SPLITTING FEES BETWEEN liquidity providers